About the Recording

 As the Middle East conflict continues, many employees are operating in a state of prolonged psychological strain.
 For employers, this presents a difficult challenge: How do you meaningfully support mental health when there is no clear resolution, timeline, or sense of closure?

-In this 30‑minute session, Morgan MacDonald, Mental Health and Wellbeing Consultant at International SOS, explores how prolonged conflict impacts employees psychologically, and what effective, responsible employer support looks like in this context.
+In this 30‑minute session, Morgan MacDonald, Mental Health and Wellbeing Consultant at International SOS, explored how prolonged conflict impacts employees psychologically, and what effective, responsible employer support looks like in this context.

-Drawing on psychological expertise and experience supporting workforces in conflict‑affected environments, this session focuses on practical understanding, not theory or awareness campaigns.
+Drawing on psychological expertise and experience supporting workforces in conflict‑affected environments, this session focused on practical understanding, not theory or awareness campaigns.

 Agenda